 - a) Directing small-scale employment proposals to appropriate locations in or adjacent to the Local Development Plan's identified Centres or buildings suitable for conversion in the Countryside (See Policy 7d).
 Farm diversification can also assist.
-(See Policy 43A) - b) Allowing extensions to established businesses in the countryside or giving favourable consideration of new businesses in the countryside aiming to join existing clusters. - c) Combining business uses with other uses such as community facilities or housing including live/work units. - d) Protecting existing employment sites for employment use except in locations where the current use is not suited to the area or there is adequate provision already or the existing use is unviable.
-When considering a new use for a redundant employment site a community facility or affordable market/housing provision will be given priority.
-(See Policy 43) - e) Protecting and enhancing the harbours at Tenby, Saundersfoot, Solva and Porthgain.
-(See Policy 18)
+(See Policy 46) - b) Allowing rural enterprises in the countryside where a need to locate in a 'Countryside' location is demonstrated to be essential.
+Rural enterprises should make use of existing buildings whenever possible. - c) Allowing extensions to established businesses and giving favourable consideration to new businesses aiming to join existing clusters in the countryside. - d) Combining business uses with other uses such as community facilities or housing including live/work units. - e) Protecting existing employment sites for employment use except in locations where the current use is not suited to the area or there is adequate provision already or the existing use is unviable.
+When considering a new use for a redundant employment site a community facility or market/affordable market/housing provision will be given priority.
+(See Policy 45) - f) Protecting and enhancing the harbours at Tenby, Saundersfoot, Solva and Porthgain.
+(See Policy 19)

-This appraisal concerns criterion c) and d), see appraisals for referenced policies for other criteria.
+This appraisal concerns criterion b), c) and d), see appraisals for referenced policies for other criteria.

-Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal ★ Option 1: Direct small-scale employment proposals to appropriate locations within or adjacent to Centres or buildings suitable for conversion in the countryside. + This option aims to provide employment in the most accessible places in the National Park at a scale that will be easily absorbed into the townscape to minimise the potential for negative landscape impacts.
+Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal Opt Options for Policy 44 b) ★ Option 1: Direct small-scale employment proposals to appropriate locations within or adjacent to Centres or buildings suitable for conversion in the countryside. + This option aims to provide employment in the most accessible places in the National Park at a scale that will be easily absorbed into the townscape to minimise the potential for negative landscape impacts.
 Option 2: Direct small and medium- scale employment proposals to appropriate locations within or adjacent to Centres or buildings suitable for conversion in the countryside. - Whilst this option will provide for employment opportunities in the National Park in, the scale of development has greater potential for impacts to special qualities such as the landscape and community diversity.
 The option would provide employment in accessible locations and could potentially reduce the need to travel for some people.
 However, the scale would likely generate more trips from outside of centres.
 Option 3: Direct small, medium and large-scale employment proposals to appropriate locations within or adjacent to Centres or buildings suitable for conversion in the countryside.
 See appraisal for option 2, same effects but to a greater degree due to a further increase in the scale of development.
 Overall sustainability Appraisal of Policy Overall this policy performs well against the SA criteria particularly those concerned with economy and communities through job creation.
-Recommendation: No changes to the policy.

-Policy 43: Protection of Employment Sites and Buildings
+Policy 45: Protection of Employment Sites and Buildings